Treeing Cur

 The Treeing Cur is a breed of dog that originated in the mid-west of the United States.
 It was first recognized by United Kennel Club on November 1, 1998, due to the efforts of Alex and Ray Kovac.
 "Most Cur breeders were not well off and so they required a dog that could serve multiple purposes: hunter, guardian, and stock dog.
 The result was the Treeing Cur, which is the most varied in size and colors of the Cur breeds", according to United Kennel Club.
-They are primarily used to tree squirrels, raccoons, opossum, wild boar, bears, mountain lion, bobcat as well as to hunt big game.
+They are primarily used to tree squirrels, raccoons, opossum, wild boar, bears, mountain lion, and bobcat as well as to hunt big game.

 Description

 Treeing curs have no restrictions on color or markings like other registered coonhounds and scenthounds this allows breeders to breed for ability and not be restricted by color standards.
 There is also no proven link between color or markings to hunting or working ability.